What is the issue?

 Getting into complicated marina berths can prove challenging.
 Especially so for long keel vessels that do not steer well in tight conditions.Why address this?

 When a vessel does not steer well in tight spaces you may be challenged to get in and out of certain berths or, worse, run up on a wall pontoon pylon or another vessel during the attempt.
-Having some convenient tricks to coax a vessel in and out of tight corners can be helpful and reduce anxiety.How to address this?
+Having some convenient tricks to coax a vessel in and out of tight corners can be helpful and reduce anxiety.Sail with the Instincts of a Local Pro

 My vessel benefited from a long keel that provided excellent deep ocean handling but combined with a touch of starboard prop walk made it highly unwieldy in a marina.
 Forward was difficult and reverse was next to near impossible to negotiate in tight spaces.